 MW: We’re going to circle back to that.
 Let’s start off with some easy questions.
 How did you find your way into maritime?

 SL: I come from the City of Hamburg, and we have a large port here, as many know.
 I grew up watching the port and being fascinated by the big cranes and all the things moving around.
 I was drawn to it ever since.
 I studied math, so it’s not straightforward for me to go into maritime.
-In the last year of my studies I tried and find something that suits me, and I did.
+In the last year of my studies, I tried to find something that suited me, and I did.
 I looked for jobs in maritime in Hamburg, and I was lucky.

-MW: Having quite recently been in Hamburg, it’s quite interesting how integrated the port is to the broader city.
-I mean, you could be walking through the old canal parts of Hamburg or visit the Philharmonic, and the port is right there.
+MW: Having quite recently been in Hamburg, it’s interesting how integrated the port is to the broader city.
+I mean, you could be walking through the old canal parts of Hamburg or visit the philharmonic, and the port is right there.

 SL: That’s the beauty of it.
-I think there might be people that dislike exactly that, but for me, that’s the beauty of the port.
+I think there might be people who dislike exactly that, but for me, that’s the beauty of the port.

-SL: I started out to learn something about the domain in a team of 10 people who were building software for a terminal at that time.
+SL: I started out learning something about the domain in a team of 10 people who were building software for a terminal at that time.
 It was a very, very good entry point for me because it was a safe environment, so to speak.
 I was able to learn about the processes and the domain and the industry in general.
-There were a lot of very experienced people on that team, and still, they were very open to a new person with no background in maritime, just joining them and asking a lot of questions to learn.
-That was a really, really, great experience.
+There were a lot of very experienced people on that team, and still, they were very open to a new person with no background in maritime just joining them and asking a lot of questions to learn.
+That was a really, really great experience.